nightscout/trio-docs/docs/configuration/settings/algorithm/autosens.md

     - Autosens Max/Min limits sensitivity adjustments

 ## Sensitivity Ratio
 The Sensitivity Ratio (previously `Autosens Ratio`) is used to calculate the amount of adjustment needed to your basal rates and ISF.
 If Dynamic CR is enabled, it will also apply to your carb ratio.

+!!! tip
+    This previously was shown as a decimal value as `Autosens Ratio` and is now shown as a percentage as `Sensitivity Ratio`.

+    If your Sensitivity Ratio is showing 120%, this means Trio has calculated that your insulin needs are 120% of your standard needs.

+    If your Senstivitity Ratio is 100%, Trio is using your entered Therapy Settings without any adjustments.

 There are 3 options for you to select from for how your Sensitivity Ratio is calculated: